AkhilRautela/3D-World-THREE-js/README.md

 # 3D-World-THREE-js
 This is 3d world simulation using THREE JS weglrenderer which reders a 3d scene on your canvas.
-Here I have used OrbitControl.js for given controls to camera.
+Here I have used OrbitControl.js for giving controls to camera.
-Basically Its a UV Mapping in interior of an Sphere With camera at the center.
+Basically Its a UV Mapping in interior of an Spherical mesh With camera at the center.
+You can control the camera using mouse cursor and can rotate the camera in the scene.